WPManageNinja/wpsocialninja-docs/guide/instagram-feed/instagram-set-up-social-feeds-wp-social-ninja.md

 ### **Open Post In**

 In this **Open Post** In section, you can customize where you want to open your post.
-We have three options at the moment; None, Open on Instagram,and **Open in Popup Box**.
+We have three options at the moment; None, Open on Instagram, and **Open in Popup Box**.

 ![Instagram settings open post in](/guide/public/images/instagram-feed/instagram-set-up-social-feeds-wp-social-ninja/instagram-settings-open-post-in.png)